Active Travel report to Welsh Government 2019-2020 (PDF)

 Ministerial approval was awarded to Conwy on the 14th August 2016 for its existing route mapping:

 Consultation on the integrated network map (INM) / aspired new routes is proposed for commencement in Autumn 2016.
-For further information on INM routes click here.
+Further information on INM routes (web link)